schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/attributes/attributes-readme.md

 4. Run `attributes.cmd attributes.yaml` (or `attributes.sh attributes.yaml` on Unix).

 ## How to Experiment
-- Look at the `weak-associations` example to see how you can add weak associations to the schema
+- Look at the `implicit-associations` example to see how you can add implicit associations to the schema